rymarinelli/Wormy_AI/README.md

 # Wormy_AI
-This is a repo to share analysis of self-reproducing prompts.
+This is a repo for "Responsible Development of Offensive AI."
+It contains a Google Colab notebook that is used in the analysis.